open-sdg/open-sdg.github.io/_blog/2022-07-18-user-centered-design-for-open-sdg.md

 ---
-title: User centered design for Open SDG
+title: User-centered design for Open SDG
 excerpt: An outline of the benefits of user research and how this has been used for Open SDG
 date: 2022-07-18
 ---